 ** Flee also youthful lusts: but follow righteousness, faith, charity, peace, with them that call on the Lord out of a pure heart. ** 2 Timothy 2:22

 Timothy, a young pastor, reminds us all to grow up and to let go of those things that were so important in high school.
-Or to realize that our emotions and attitudes and reactions and motives should be better today than they were back then.
+He wants us to realize that our emotions and attitudes and reactions and motives should be better today than they were back then.
 There are also many things we wanted when we were young that should have less importance now that we aren’t so young.
-We should notably be moving on with our lives. …which leads us to the second part of the verse….to….
+We should notably be moving on with our lives. …which leads us to the second part of the verse….that we should ….

-Follow righteousness…clean up our act…learn to follow God’s rules.
+Follow righteousness…clean up our act…learn to follow God’s rules of what is good.

 Faith…believing and trusting that God knows what He is doing with our lives and our future and that He knew what He was doing regarding our past.

 Charity…there it is again….letting go of self-centered living and living to encourage others.